 I believe clinical depression is an epidemic that is taking the world by storm.
 While many individuals might overlook this disorder as something minor, the many deaths and suicide attempts that derive from it prove otherwise.

-Facts About Depression:
+Facts About Dealing With Depression:

 1. 18.8 million Americans are affected by depressive disorders.